-Phenotypic differences in behaviour and morphology can occur between wild and captive-bred individuals (O'Regan & Kitchener 2005; McDougall et al. 2006), which could decrease fitness in the wild, in reintroduction programs (Jolly & Phillips 2021).
+Phenotypic differences in behaviour and morphology can occur between wild and captive-bred individuals and these differences can make reintroduction more difficult (O'Regan & Kitchener 2005; McDougall et al. 2006; Jolly & Phillips 2021).
 Differences between captive and wild phenotypes can be caused by phenotypic plasticity, changes in demographic structure, evolutionary change, or all processes.
 Phenotypic plasticity is the range of phenotypes an individual (or genotype) expresses across a range of environmental conditions, while evolutionary change is a change in allele frequencies underlying phenotypes caused by mutation, gene flow, genetic drift, and selection (West-Eberhard 2003; Walsh & Lynch 2018).

 The captive environment can potentially alter a broad range of traits.
-Morphological changes have been commonly observed to change due to the captive environment (Courtney Jones, Munn, & Byrne 2018; Fischer & Romero 2019).
-For example, differences in nutritional environment and a change in physical activity can alter tissue development (Harbers et al. 2020).
+For example, morphological changes have been commonly observed to change due to the captive environment (Courtney Jones, Munn, & Byrne 2018; Fischer & Romero 2019).
+Differences in nutritional environment and a change in physical activity can alter tissue development (Harbers et al. 2020).
 Cues or social interactions that prompt development may also be altered in captivity (Monaghan 2008; Sultan 2015).
 Additionally, capture biases and the captive environment can inadvertently select for specific behavioural temperaments resulting in differences between the temperament of wild and captive individuals (McDougall et al. 2006; Monk et al. 2021).